dendory/scripts/README.md

 ### check-website.ps1
 This script will check a web page every 10 secs and show you a message box should it become unavailable or return an error message.

+### make-random-ad-users.ps1
+Uses a web API to get random names, emails, addresses and so on then makes AD users